aristocratos/btop/README.md

    With GCC, version 12 (or better) is needed for macOS Ventura.
 If you get linker errors on Ventura you'll need to upgrade your command line tools (Version 14.0) is bugged.

-   The makefile also needs GNU coreutils and `sed`.
+   The Makefile also needs GNU coreutils and `sed`.

    Install and use Homebrew or MacPorts package managers for easy dependency installation